TMA Artist in Residency

 - Other opportunities as they arise

-TMA offers four residency cycles and will host up to three Artists in Residence each (a maximum of 12 Artists in Residence every year).
+TMA offers four residency cycles and will host one Artist in Residence each (a maximum of four (4) Artists in Residence every year).
 Specific residency dates are based on TMA’s exhibitions, events, and education schedules, and will last two to three months.

 - Fall Residencies: September – November